 As part of the mandatory program, water meters and meter reading equipment located on properties will require replacement.
-Approximately 10,500 water meters and 13,500 MIU's (Meter Interface Units) will be replaced over multiple years for a total project cost of $3.78 million.
+Approximately 10,500 water meters and 13,500 MIU's will be replaced over multiple years for a total project cost of $3.78 million.

-The village has contracted with Water Resources, Inc., and its affiliated company, Water Services Company, to install the new water metering equipment, which requires access to residential and commercial properties.
+The village has contracted with Water Resources, Inc., and its affiliated company, Water Services Company, to install the new water metering equipment.
+Installation will require access to residential and commercial properties.

-- View the anticipated Water Meter Replacement schedule map.
+- View the Water Meter Replacement schedule map.

 - Progress Map (Coming Soon)

 - How Will I Be Contacted?

 The Village's contractor, Water Resources, will mail letters urging residents to call Water Resources to schedule an appointment.

 Appointments will only be scheduled for those residents who have received letters.
 Appointments can be scheduled online at www.watermeterexchange.com or by calling (800) 642-2648.